 Mass Tort Cases involving Diet Pills

-Thousands of lawsuits have been filed by consumers against the makers of diet pills in the past.
-Most have been relatively minor but a few have evolved into major class action lawsuits that garner the attention of the entire country.
+Consumers have filed thousands of lawsuits against diet pill makers in the past.
+Most have been relatively minor but a few have evolved into major class action lawsuits.
 Some of the biggest cases included:

-- Fen-Phen: This drug was originally meant to be a short–term appetite suppressant.
-It was prescribed throughout the 1990’s, until reports began to surface of patients suffering heart damage and developing Primary Pulmonary Hypertension.
+- Fen-Phen: This drug was a short-term appetite suppressant.
+It was prescribed throughout the 1990s until reports began to surface of patients developing Primary Pulmonary Hypertension.
 Although it has been removed from store shelves on multiple occasions, Fen-Phen pills can still be found in some health food and vitamin stores.

 - QuickTrim: With a marketing campaign endorsed by the Kardashian sisters, it came as no surprise when QuickTrim was ousted as a fake.
 An FDA evaluation revealed that the primary ingredient in the pill was caffeine, which is neither a safe nor effective means of losing weight.
 Lawsuits were filed, but not before QuickTrim had the chance to earn $45 million in sales.